mrjloswald/Lesson-Plans/Magnetic Poetry/slides.md

 # Details

-Here I am looking for speculation where we have multiple arrays representing the various identified properties by word, or an array of arrays (largely language dependent), as well as a mess of accompanying functions.
+Here I am looking for speculation about how they might achieve this using existing knowledge.
+Possibilities are multiple arrays– one for every property by word, or an array of arrays (largely language dependent), as well as a mess of accompanying functions.
 I might here project some pseudocode that the class generates as the discussion evolves.

 ---